 Your financial data is based on the UTC time zone and is refreshed daily.
 You can view financial data on the Play Console web version or app if you have the "View financial data" permission.

-Using the web version of your Play Console, you can browse your data using different breakdowns to better understand your app's performance.Overview
+Using Play Console, you can browse your app's revenue and buyer data using different breakdowns to better understand your app's performance.Overview

 On your Overview page, you can see a high-level breakdown of revenue sources, average revenue per paying user (ARPPU), and buyer information.